 Not all highways improvement schemes fall within the scope of the contract we have with Island Roads.
 In certain cases, for example when government funding becomes available, we are able to commission own projects to improve junctions or certain stretches of road.
 This section provides details of new road improvement schemes.

-Ryde interchange consultation - a gateway to the Island and a destination in itself
+Ryde Transport Hub - a gateway to the Island and a destination in itself

 The project is broken down into four elements:

-- Improvements by Wightlink to transform the old tramway along Ryde Pier into a new pedestrian and cycle boardwalk.
+- Improvements by Wightlink to transform the old tramway along Ryde Pier into a new pedestrian boardwalk.

-- Improvements by South Western Railway to Ryde Esplanade railway station to accommodate Island Line’s new trains.
-The terminal building will be refurbished to create fully accessible toilets and expanded concessions.
+- Improvements by IWC and South Western Railway to Ryde Esplanade railway station to accommodate Island Line’s new trains and connect with the new pedestrian pier.
+The terminal building will also be refurbished to create fully accessible toilets and expanded concessions.

-- Bus terminal remodelling to provide a safer environment for pedestrians with more public amenity space.
-An improved road layout will:
+- Bus terminal remodelling to provide an improved environment for pedestrians with more public amenity space, and an improved road layout to better support bus movements